Murray Surname Meaning, History & Origin

-Murray Surname Genealogy
+Murray Surname Meaning

 - Clan Murray Society.
 American clan Murray site.

 - Michael Murray.
 Murrays from Ireland to Australia.

 - A Short History of John Murray.

 - Murray’s Home for Troubled Youths.

 Murray’s black dude ranch in the Mojave desert.

 Scotland.
 The early Murrays became the lords of Bothwell in Clydesdale and Andrew Murray led the Scots in their uprising against the English in 1297.
 However, the last of this line died of the plague in 1360 and the Murrays then splintered into various groupings.